nahoyeon/jenjenniee/README.md

 ### Hi 👋, It's me!😀

 - 🔭 I’m currently working on ...
 I'm a junior in college 😉🖥️
 - 🌱 I’m currently learning ...
-IOT, SPRING, ORACLE
+IOT, REACT, ORACLE
 - 📫 How to reach me: ... leen013159@gmail.com